UCR-Robotics/ee144/docs/lab2.rst

 Submission
 ----------

 #.
-Submission: individual submission via Gradescope. **If you are using an M1/M2 Mac computer**, please send us the files on our email by having a title "EE144 - Lab1 Files - Your Name" so we can test them and also include a video of the robot behavior.
+Submission: individual submission via Gradescope. **Only if you are using an M1/M2 Mac computer**, please send us the files on our email by having a title "EE144 - Lab1 Files - Your Name" so we can test them and also include a video of the robot behavior.

 Capture a panoramic video of the robot demonstrating the followed trajectory inside the Gazebo world.
 You can use the simplescreenrecorder software, by installing it with,